What Does a Lawn Care Service Do?

 Standards in professional turf care continue to improve.
-This is shown on your TV screen with the quaility of surfaces on display at professional sports clubs in comparison to those of yesteryear - and this with more fixtures and extreme weather events separating the best from the rest.
+This is shown on your TV screen with the quality of surfaces on display at professional sports clubs in comparison to those of yesteryear - and this with more fixtures and extreme weather events separating the best from the rest.

 A lawn care service, similar to a professional sports club is also tapping into the product range available to the professional.
-When several hundred (or even thousand) lawn care customers are gained by a lawn care service, we can purchase products utilising the latest technology in bulk, and with good density of work, apply these products at a very viable cost - helping to gain the best from your garden on a budget.
+When several hundred (or even thousand) lawn care customers are gained by a lawn care service, we can purchase products utilising the latest technology in bulk, and apply these products at a very viable cost - helping to gain the best from your garden on a budget.
 Again with size, specialist machinery can be purchased to carry out services such as lawn renovation, scarification and lawn aeration - machinery that otherwise would need to be hired, transported and used with knowledge and skill.

 'But I do it myself...'
 Fertilisers - DIY v Professional